-This course examines how foreign economic, cultural and political developments affect the strategies of firms involved in international trade and investment.
+This course examines how global economic, political and cultural factors affect the strategies of firms involved in international business and trade.
 The first half of the course focuses on elements of global economics while the second half deals more specifically with international business strategy at the firm-level.
-Topics include international business strategy and operations, foreign direct investment, regional economic integration, differences between countries and national markets, foreign exchange markets and international trade.
+Topics include: globalization and international business strategy, foreign direct investment, free trade and regional economic integration, currencies and foreign exchange, social and cultural differences in national markets, international management and organizational structure.